sriramster/openslate/docs/features.md

 - **Filter** by type: image, video, PDF, or all
 - **Delete** files from R2 and database
 - **Copy link** to clipboard for embedding in notes
-- **Import from URL** — paste a remote URL to download and store a file
+- **Import from URL**: paste a remote URL to download and store a file

 ## Themes